Integrable functions and L¹ space

 integrable, function space, l1

-means that the integral ∫⁻ a, ∥f a∥ ∂μ
+integrable f μ means that the integral ∫⁻ a, ∥f a∥ ∂μ is finite; integrable f means

-integrable f volume
+integrable f volume.

-Lemmas used for defining the positive part of a L¹
+Lemmas used for defining the positive part of a L¹ function

-if it has a finite distance to the origin.
+An almost everywhere equal function is integrable if it has a finite distance to the origin.

-Should mean the same thing as the predicate integrable
+Should mean the same thing as the predicate integrable over functions.

 Equations